 - Parkinson disease

 - Cerebral Palsy

 Any type of mental disability or disorder the employee has including but not limited to the following:

 Failure to Engage in the Interactive Process

-Under the California Fair Employment Housing Act, employers must reasonably accommodate for employees with disabilities, and this process has been termed an “interactive process.”
+Under the California Fair Employment Housing Act, employers must reasonably accommodate employees with disabilities, and this process has been termed an “interactive process.”
 The employer is responsible for doing the following:

 - Analyzing the position and job description and identifying its purpose and essential functions

 - Work with the employee with the disability to identify any barriers that exist for the employee because of their disability.
 This analysis must include a thorough review of all limitations and tasks that may not be easy to complete because of the employee’s disability.

 Employers are also required to explore accommodation options in good faith – they must be looking out for the best interests of the employee so that they can perform their job effectively.
 They must also communicate directly with the employee, and neither side is permitted to delay or obstruct this process.
 Employers must be cooperative and be proactive in identifying barriers to job performance.
 Failure to engage in these activities may be grounds for failure to engage in the interactive process.